Dr. Ruth Westheimer, America’s diminutive and pioneering sex therapist, dies at 96 - KESQ

 AP Entertainment Writer

-NEW YORK (AP) — Dr. Ruth Westheimer, the diminutive sex therapist who became a pop icon, media star and best-selling author through her frank talk about once-taboo bedroom topics, has died.
-She was 96.
+NEW YORK (AP) — Dr. Ruth Westheimer, the diminutive sex therapist who became a pop icon, media star and bestselling author through her frank talk about once-taboo bedroom topics, has died.
+Her publicist says she died Friday at her home in New York City.
 Westheimer never advocated risky sexual behavior.
-Instead, she encouraged an open dialogue on previously closeted issues that affected her audience of millions.
+Instead, she encouraged open dialogue on previously closeted issues that affected her audience of millions.
 Her one recurring theme was there was nothing to be ashamed of.
-Westheimer’s giggly, German-accented voice, coupled with her 4-foot-7 frame, made her an unlikely looking — and sounding — outlet for “sexual literacy.”
+Westheimer’s giggly, German-accented voice, coupled with her 4-foot-7 frame, made her an unlikely looking and sounding outlet for “sexual literacy.”
 The contradiction was one of the keys to her success.